WHY BREAKING THE SILENCE?

 In a talk to the mayor and the city of Albuquerque in 2013, Desiree shared, ". . . .
 My heart breaks open to realize that I was ill-equipped—he was ill-equipped—to understand mental illness.
 After he died, I began to educate myself and saw the great need to educate youth to make it okay to talk about something that had been hushed up, covered over with shame as if it was the fault of the person who HAD mental illness.
 It is not a moral weakness or a character flaw but an illness. . . .
 I have endeavored to be his voice because he didn't have one, to speak up and give youth the language to engage in dialogue, and remove the shame from mental illness."

 Desiree and Michele spent many, many hours scripting a curriculum to meet our needs and the needs of teachers, psychologists, and social workers in middle and high school classrooms.
-The outcome is an interactive curriculum about mental illness and suicide that complements bullying and drug/alcohol instruction.
+The outcome is an interactive curriculum about mental illness and suicide that complements anti-bullying instruction, and drug and alcohol abuse prevention.

 BTS/NM confronts the myths and stereotypes that reinforce the silence about mental illness and suicide.
 Since 2013 BTS/NM-trained adult and youth facilitators have presented to over 5,000 youth in middle and high school classrooms in Albuquerque, Rio Rancho, Bernalillo, Santa Fe, Española, Pojoaque, and Zuni Pueblo.
 Lessons include personal stories, information, warning signs, and resources.